leon-ai/leon/.github/CONTRIBUTING.md

 ### Single-Click

-Gitpod will automatically setup an environment and run an instance for you.
+Gitpod will automatically set up an environment and run an instance for you.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/leon-ai/leon)